-The Banking Group holds a portfolio of high-quality liquid assets as a buffer against unforeseen funding requirements.
+The following table shows the Banking Group's qualifying liquid assets held for the purpose of managing liquidity risk.
 These assets are eligible for repurchase agreements with the Reserve Bank and are held in cash, government, local government and highly rated investment grade securities.
-The level of liquid asset holdings is reviewed frequently and is consistent with both the requirements of the balance sheet and market conditions.
+The level of liquid asset holdings is reviewed frequently and is consistent with regulatory, balance sheet and market condition requirements.